This topic provides answers to frequently asked questions about ApsaraDB PolarDB MySQL-compatible edition.

 - How long does it take to add a node?
 Are my services affected when the node is added?

 It takes about 5 minutes to add a node.
 Your services are not affected when the node is added.
 For more information about how to add a node, see Add a read-only node.Note A read/write splitting connection that is created after a read-only node is added forwards requests to the read-only node.
 A read/write splitting connection that is created before a read-only node is added does not forward requests to the read-only node.
 You must close the connection and establish the connection again.
 For example, you can restart the application to establish the connection.

 PolarDB uses a rolling upgrade method to upgrade multiple nodes to minimize the impacts on your services.
-It takes about 10 to 15 minutes for each upgrade.
+Each upgrade takes about 10 to 15 minutes.
 The impacts on your services last for no more than 30 seconds.
 During this period, one to three transient connection errors may occur.
 For more information, see Upgrade versions.